M1-CHPS/glhpc/docs/lab1.md

 We will dive into git later.
 For now, do the following:

-1) Create a [Github account](https://github.com/signup) if you don't already have one.
+#### a) Create a [Github account](https://github.com/signup) if you don't already have one.

 You may wish to keep this account after the master: you should use your personal email so you won't lose acces to it.

 You should setup two factor authentication (2FA) ASAP.

 !!!
 Note
     Your github page is your portfolio.
 Your recruiter may look it up, or you may be able to bring it up during interviews to show projects you worked on previously.

     You should take care of it, and have a few clean projects to show !

-2) Follow the [official guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate and add an ssh key to your github account.
+#### b) Follow the [official guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate and add an ssh key to your github account.

 <hr class="gradient" />

 ## 5 - First C Project

-### 1) Creating the project
+### 1. Creating the project

 #### a) Create the following file structure: